" I haven't been

 1,000 ft.
 The red rocks in their

-bizarrely eroded forms look a bit like the hoodoos of There are
+bizarrely eroded forms look a bit like the hoodoos of Bryce

 about 4 to 5 km of trails within the park.